 We also encourage families to come and visit their loved ones through a window or drop off small gifts or supplies.
 We’ve found that being close to those you love, even when you are separated through a window screen, is incredibly uplifting.
 It brings big smiles to our faces as well!
 Patients have also loved when their families drop off cards, a new magazine or a small treat.

 Our team is also doing all we can to keep you informed and connected.
 We are trying to send family members more pictures of their loved one, so they can see how they’re doing.
-Each week, we also call family members to share the latest information with you.

 We know how much you want to be with your loved ones.
 Please know your sacrifice is making a huge difference in keeping our patients safe and keeping the coronavirus out of our facility.

 WHAT HAPPENS IF THERE IS A CONFIRMED CASE OF COVID-19?

 If anyone tests positive for the coronavirus in our facility, here are the steps our team will take:

 If a patient tests positive for the coronavirus, we will immediately isolate this patient and relocate them to our COVID-19 area to ensure they do not have contact with any other patients in our facility.